List of Twin Star Exorcists characters: Other characters

-An anime-only member of the Tsuchimikado family.
-He serves Arima, as his right-hand man, and after Arima's disappearance, he serves as the Stand-in for Head Exorcist.
-Unlike Arima, he is mostly silent, speaking only when needed.
-It is later revealed that Mikage is actually Abe no Seimei's Shikigami, created to watch his plan go into account, that the world will be rid of impurities.
+He is an anime-only member of the Tsuchimikado family.
+He serves Arima as his right-hand man, and after Arima's disappearance, he serves as the stand-in for Head Exorcist.
+Unlike Arima, he is mostly silent and speaks only when necessary.
+It is later revealed that Mikage is actually Abe no Seimei's Shikigami, created to oversee his plan to rid the world of Impurities.